Multinational Corporation MNC

 Sanjay Sharma, Harrie Vredenburg, University of Calgary, Frances Westley, McGill

 The Journal of Applied Behavioral Science, Vol. 30, No. 4, 458-476 (1994)

-The traditional lending paradigms adopted by international development funding agencies
+The traditional lending paradigm adopted by international

 Management Styles Within a Multinational Corporation: A Five Country Comparative

 Study - Cynthia Pavett, Tom Morris, School of Business Administration,

 University of San Diego, San Diego, California. - Human Relations, Vol. 48, No.10